kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 As I hammer away in my editor, huge freight trucks scream past on the highway outside.

 Sometimes I take the work to bed.
-It is very weird: a guy lying on his stomach in a survival bivvy staring at a glowing screen.
-A lantern in the pitch black night.
-The irony is almost malicious: I left home to do exactly what I did at home, only without a roof over my head.
+It is very weird and perverse: a guy is lying on his stomach in a sleeping bag staring at a glowing screen next to the highway.
+A lantern in pitch black.
+The irony is malicious: I left home to do exactly what I did at home, only without a roof over my head.

 <div class="cover">
 <iframe src="https://player.vimeo.com/video/280655084" width="100%" height="335" class="mt4 mt5-ns" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>